How to approach the home childproofing process:

 - Install a toilet lid lock or safety latch to prevent toilet bowl water access.

-- Elevate all cosmetics, lotions, shampoos, grooming tools, medicines (including vitamins), etc. into
+- Elevate all cosmetics, lotions, shampoos, grooming tools, medicines (including

 a locked medicine cabinet.